FastCLIPstyler: Optimisation-free Text-based Image Style Transfer Using Style Representations: Method

+In this section, we outline the key components our model adopts from established works: Ghiasi's style transfer network \cite{ghiasi_google} CLIPstyler \cite{kwon2021clipstyler}

+\textbf{Ghiasi's style transfer network:} Ghiasi \etal \cite{ghiasi_google} introduced one of the first purely vision-based style transfer networks capable of transferring the style of any reference image to a content image in a single forward pass.
+The model consists of a style prediction network that converts a reference style image into a 100-dimensional style embedding and a style application network that applies the embedding to the content image.
+As Ghiasi \etal's style prediction network relies on a style image, it is not applicable to us; we just adopt their style application network, which takes the content image and a style embedding as inputs.

-While most of the style transfer approaches extract features from vision networks like VGG to model their transfer process, CLIPstyler mainly uses the CLIP model \cite{radford2021learning} to do style transfer.
-The method does not require a reference image for style but a natural language description of the style.
-The content image is passed through an image-to-image CNN that directly converts the content image into a stylised one.
-This network is optimised at inference time using a loss function defined by CLIP.
-This is achievable because CLIP allows bridging between texts and images projecting them onto the same space which can be used to easily derive image-text similarity.
-In this approach, CLIP is simply used to compute a similarity score between the generated image and the text query from the user, and the CNN is optimised to reduce the loss until the generated image starts resembling the textual description.
-In \cite{kwon2021clipstyler}, it was shown that the CLIP model has enough information about textures, paintings, colors and so on, to successfully guide the network towards excellent results.
+\textbf{CLIPstyler:} While most style transfer approaches utilise networks like VGG to model their transfer process, CLIPstyler \cite{kwon2021clipstyler} employs the CLIP model \cite{radford2021learning} for style transfer, enabling the use of natural language descriptions instead of reference images.
+The content image is processed through an image-to-image CNN that directly transforms it into a stylised version.
+CLIP computes a similarity score between the generated image and the user's text query, and the CNN is optimised until the generated image resembles the textual description.
+The architecture of CLIPstyler is shown in \cref{fig:clipstyler}.